alttch/eva3/doc/tutorial/tut_uc.rst

 Connecting a motion sensor
 --------------------------

-Configure the sensorc controller to send :doc:`/snmp_traps` to our server IP, switch on a debugging mode and look into a log file:
+Configure the sensors controller to send :doc:`/snmp_traps` to our server IP, switch on the debugging mode and look into the log file:

 .. code-block:: bash

     uc-cmd debug
     tail -f log/uc.log|grep "snmp trap data"

-let someone walk near the sensor and we'll catch SNMP trap data:
+Let someone walk near the sensor and we'll catch SNMP trap data:

 .. code-block:: text